Ford National Reliability Air Tour: 1927 National Air Tour

 In 1927, fourteen contestants competed in the air tour.

 The winner was Edward Stinson in a Stinson SM-1 Detroiter.
 The Hamilton H-18 Metalplane “Maiden Milwaukee" placed second.

 1928 National Air Tour

 1928 featured destinations as far west as Washington state.
 The launch was timed the same day at Ford Airfield with the 22nd Annual James Gordon Bennett Balloon Race.
 Phoebe Omlie became the first female air tour pilot flying a Monocoupe.
-The route placed racers in San Francisco at the same field where Hells Angels was filming.
+The route placed racers in San Francisco at the same field where Hell's Angels was filming.